papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 **Scenario A:** Good Weather Flow

+Good weather flow covering end-to-end interactions between ...

-1. _Logistic supplier_ request to get all open supplier orders from _supplier_. _Logistic supplier_ receives a list of all open supplier orders, in our scenario = 1.
+1. _Logistics supplier_ **requests** to get all active supplier orders from _supplier_. _Logistics supplier_ **receives** a list of all active supplier orders.
+In this scenario, there is 1 supplier order.

-2. _Logistic supplier_ request to get details of the open supplier order from _supplier_. _Logistic supplier_ receives details of the 10 packages associated with supplier order.
+2. _Logistics supplier_ **requests** to get details of the one specific active supplier order from _supplier_. _Logistics supplier_ **receives** details of this supplier order, including the number of packages.
+In this scenario, there are 10 packages.

-3. _Logistic supplier_ request to get all departed delivery notes from the _supplier_. _Logistic supplier_ receives a list of all departed delivery notes, in our scenario = 1.
+3. _Logistics supplier_ **requests** to get all departed delivery notes from the _supplier_. _Logistics supplier_ **receives** a list of all departed delivery notes.
+In this scenario, there is 1 delivery note.

-4. _Logistic supplier_ request to get details of the departed delivery note from _supplier_. _Logistic supplier_ receives details of the 10 packages loaded on the delivery note.
+4. _Logistics supplier_ **requests** to get details of the departed delivery note from _supplier_. _Logistics supplier_ **receives** details of the delivery note.
+In this scenario, there are 10 packages loaded on the delivery note.

-5. _Logistic supplier_ completes the inload of the delivery note and post logistic goods receipts towards the _supplier_.
+5. _Logistics supplier_ completes the inload of the delivery described in the delivery note and **posts** a goods receipt to the _supplier_.

-6. _Logistic supplier_ request to get all open delivery instructions from _supplier_. _Logistic supplier_ receives a list of all open delivery instructions, in our scenario = 1.
+6. _Logistics supplier_ **requests** to get all active delivery
+instructions from _supplier_. _Logistics supplier_ **receives** a list of all active delivery instructions.
+In this scenario, there is 1 delivery instruction.

-7. _Logistic supplier_ request to get details of the open delivery instruction from _supplier_. _Logistic supplier_ receives details of the quantities planned to be delivered.
+7. _Logistics supplier_ **requests** to get details of the one specific active active delivery instruction from _supplier_. _Logistics supplier_ **receives** details of this delivery instruction, including the quantities planned to be delivered.

-8. _Logistic supplier_ confirms the loading of the delivery instruction and post the delivery note with 10 loaded packages towards the _supplier_.
+8. _Logistics supplier_ completes the loading of the delivery described in the delivery instruction and **posts** a delivery note, including 10 loaded packages, to the _supplier_.

 **Scenario B:** Bad Weather Flow

+...

-1. _Logistic supplier_ request to get all open supplier orders from _supplier_. _Logistic supplier_ receives a list of all open supplier orders, in our scenario = 1.
+1. _Logistics supplier_ request to get all open supplier orders from _supplier_. _Logistics supplier_ receives a list of all open supplier orders, in our scenario = 1.
-2. _Logistic supplier_ request to get details of the open supplier order from _supplier_. _Logistic supplier_ receives details of the 10 packages associated with supplier order.
+2. _Logistics supplier_ request to get details of the open supplier order from _supplier_. _Logistics supplier_ receives details of the 10 packages associated with supplier order.
-3. _Logistic supplier_ request to get all departed delivery notes from _supplier_. _Logistic supplier_ receives a list of all departed delivery notes, in our scenario = 1.
+3. _Logistics supplier_ request to get all departed delivery notes from _supplier_. _Logistics supplier_ receives a list of all departed delivery notes, in our scenario = 1.
-4. _Logistic supplier_ request to get details of the departed delivery note from _supplier_. _Logistic supplier_ receives details of the 10 packages loaded on the delivery note.
+4. _Logistics supplier_ request to get details of the departed delivery note from _supplier_. _Logistics supplier_ receives details of the 10 packages loaded on the delivery note.
-5. _Logistic supplier_ completes the inload of the delivery note and post logistic goods receipts towards the _supplier_.
+5. _Logistics supplier_ completes the inload of the delivery note and post logistic goods receipts towards the _supplier_.
-6. _Logistic supplier_ updates the inload of the delivery note and put logistic goods receipts towards the _supplier_ with one package indicated with variance = "Not Received", package no. 3.
+6. _Logistics supplier_ updates the inload of the delivery note and put logistic goods receipts towards the _supplier_ with one package indicated with variance = "Not Received", package no. 3.
-7. _Logistic supplier_ request to get all open delivery instructions from _supplier_. _Logistic supplier_ receives a list of all open delivery instructions, in our scenario = 1.
+7. _Logistics supplier_ request to get all open delivery instructions from _supplier_. _Logistics supplier_ receives a list of all open delivery instructions, in our scenario = 1.
-8. _Logistic supplier_ request to get details of the open delivery instruction from _supplier_. _Logistic supplier_ receives details of the quantiies planned to be delivered.
+8. _Logistics supplier_ request to get details of the open delivery instruction from _supplier_. _Logistics supplier_ receives details of the quantiies planned to be delivered.
-9. _Logistic supplier_ confirms the loading of the delivery instruction and post the delivery note with 9 loaded packages towards the _supplier_.
+9. _Logistics supplier_ confirms the loading of the delivery instruction and post the delivery note with 9 loaded packages towards the _supplier_.
-10. _Logistic supplier_ updates the loading of the delivery instruction and put the delivery note correcting loading replacing package no. 3 with package no. 10 towards _supplier_.
+10. _Logistics supplier_ updates the loading of the delivery instruction and put the delivery note correcting loading replacing package no. 3 with package no. 10 towards _supplier_.

 ### Scenario A: Good Weather Flow

 #### Interaction 0 of Scenario A (Authentication)

-The _logistic supplier_ sends an API request to the _supplier_ in order to be authenticated, and gets an _access token_:
+The _logistics supplier_ sends an API request to the _supplier_ in order to be authenticated, and gets an _access token_:

 <!-- Interaction: State_for_Interaction_0_of_Scenario_A_of_Logistics -->
 ```text